goharbor/harbor/tests/testcases/Group7-Replication/7-12-Endpoints-endpoints-edit.md

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page, choose an endpoint and edit setting.
+2. In replication page, choose an endpoint in use and edit setting.
+3. In replication page, choose an endpoint not in use and edit setting.

 # Expected Outcome:

-* In step2, endpoint info can be edited.
+* In step2, endpoint info can not be edited.
+* In step3, endpoint info can be edited.

 # Possible Problems:
 None